paul-bailey/EvilCandy/Tutorial.rst

 3. Single-line comments, beginning with ``#`` and ending with the end of the line.

 Be a good citizen.
 Don't mix/match type 3. with 1. and 2.
-I support 3.
-only because I want to make the shebang syntax permissible, ie. having the first line be:
+The only reason I support 3. is because I want to make the shebang syntax permissible, ie. having the first line be:

 .. code-block:: bash